 Another thing that helps the sound is the software part of this model.
 As we already mentioned it comes with a free copy of the DJ program “Serato Pro”.
 Pioneer has partnered nicely with Serato for this product and that is obvious in the dedicated controls present on top of the controller.

-Inside Serato Pro you get DJ decks which give you all the information you need such as track progress bar, pitch information, BPM, playlists, and more.
-There are jog wheel animations which help you by giving you reference points for beat juggling.
+Inside Serato Pro, you get DJ decks that give you all the information you need such as track progress bar, pitch information, BPM, playlists, and more.
+There are jog wheel animations that help you by giving you reference points for beat juggling.

 There can be 8 cue points displayed simultaneously in Serato.
 If you can’t handle manual beat matching, there is a function for that as well called Serato’s Sync.

 Perhaps the best feature is that you can power up this whole thing on one of your iOs devices, be it an iPad, MacBook, or even an iPhone.